saulpw/visidata/README.md

 ### Commands

-Definitions of terms in the help and documentation:
+Definitions of terms used in the help and documentation:

 - 'go': move cursor
 - 'move': change layout of visible data